This website is currently being updated.

 Is your group missing in action?

-Please note: We understand that environmental volunteering occurs across LGA and CMA boundaries and that groups undertake lots of different activities – to make this map simple we have allocated a Primary LGA/CMA and activity category.
-Legend showing activity types can be accessed on top right of the map.
-Groups that go across the State, can be found below.
+We understand that environmental volunteering occurs across LGA and CMA boundaries and that groups undertake lots of different activities.
+To make this map simple we have allocated a Primary LGA/CMA and activity category.
+The legend showing activity types can be accessed on the top right of the map.
+Groups that go across the State, can be found in the "Getting Involved" links.

 Land for Wildlife is a voluntary wildlife conservation program.
 If you wish to create or protect wildlife habitats on your property, then the Land for Wildlife scheme can offer you advice and assistance no matter whether you manage a farm, a bush block, a council park or school ground.